 Gather All Your Excess Ribbon

-If you're on a budget and short on time, this ornament idea is perfect.
-Not only can you create a wide variety of ornaments in minutes, there really is no way you can mess this one up.
+If you are on a budget and short on time, this idea from The Happy Housie helps you create many ornaments in minutes.
 Gather ribbons of various widths and textures, but try to keep them within a similar color family.
 Choose two or three colors for the best results.
-If you want to cover your entire tree with ribbon ornaments, try to mix in different size ornaments as well.Continue to 10 of 11 below.
+If you want to cover your entire tree with ribbon ornaments, use different-sized glass ornaments for this project.